TillF/WASA-SED/docs/index.md

 <a name=""></a>
 Breuer, L., Eckhardt, K., Frede, H.-G. (2003): Plant parameter values for models in temperate climates, Ecological Modelling, 169: 237-293.

-<a name=""></a>
+<a name="bronstert-et-al-1999"></a>
 Bronstert, A., Güntner, A., Jaeger, A., Krol, M., and Krywkow, J. (1999): Großräumige hydrologische Parameterisierung und Modellierung als Teil der integrierten Modellierung, pp. 31-40.
 In N. Fohrer and P. Döll, editors, Modellierung des Wasser- und Stofftransports in großen Einzugsgebieten.
 Kassel University Press, Kassel.

 <a name=""></a>
 Bronstert, A., Jaeger, A., Güntner, A., Hauschild, M., Döll, P., and Krol, M. (2000): Integrated modelling of water availability and water use in the semi-arid Northeast of Brazil, Physics and Chemistry of the Earth 25: 227-232.

 <a name=""></a>
+FAO (1993): Global and national soils and terrain digital databases (SOTER).
+Procedures Manual.
+World Soil Resources Reports, No. 74., FAO (Food and Agriculture Organization of the United Nations), Rome, Italy.

+<a name=""></a>
+FAO (2001): Global Soil and Terrain Database (WORLD-SOTER).
+FAO, AGL (Food and AgricultureOrganization of the United Nations, Land and Water Development Division), http://www.fao.org/ag/AGL/agll/soter.htm.

+<a name=""></a>
 Francke, T., Parameterisation of the Esera/Isabena Catchment, Pre-Pyrenees, Spain.
-SESAM Working Report, http://brandenburg.geoecology.uni-potsdam.de/projekte/sesam/publications.php .
+SESAM Working Report, http://brandenburg.geoecology.uni-potsdam.de/projekte/sesam/publications.php.

 <a name=""></a>
 Francke, T., Güntner, A., Bronstert, A., Mamede, G., Müller, E. N. (2008): Automated catena-based discretisation of landscapes for the derivation of hydrological modelling units.
 International Journal of Geographical Information Science 22: 111-132.